Pyrdacor/Ambermoon.net/README.md

 I appreciate all kind of support for this project.
 If you want to donate to help increase my motivation and allow me to spend more time developing this Ambermoon project and similar projects like a 3rd part of the trilogy or map and character editors, you can do so here. \
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=76DV5MK5GNEMS&source=url) [![Flattr](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=Pyrdacor&url=https://github.com/Pyrdacor/Ambermoon.net&title=Ambermoon.net&language=C#&tags=github&category=software) \
 You want to donate using a different method?
 Please tell me about it.
 You can email me at <trobt@web.de>. \
+You can also become my patron at patreon.com/Pyrdacor2 with some benefits.
+I will post some dev progress there as well. \
 Thank you very much.

 ## Screenshots